• Skip to main content

 Research in the Computer Networks area is focused on network protocols, routing algorithms, quality of service (QOS), security, survivability, support for multimedia, network coding, wireless communication networks and wireless sensor networks.

-Faculty: I-Hong Hou, Stavros Kalafatis, P.R.
-Kumar, Narasimha Reddy, Srinivas Shakkottai, Alex Sprintson, Xi Zhang, Pierce Cantrell
+Faculty: Pierce Cantrell, JF Chamberland, Nick Duffield, I-Hong Hou, Stavros Kalafatis, P.R.
+Kumar, Narayanan, Krishna, Narasimha Reddy, Srinivas Shakkottai, Alex Sprintson, Xi Zhang

 Robotics